 Spazju għal Qalbi

-The Book ‘Spazju għal Qalbi’ (Beloved Space) is written by Silvana Cardona.
-It is the result of a collaboration between the National Literacy Agency and Spiritual Development in Schools and published by Pro.Motion Limited.
+The Book ‘Spazju għal Qalbi – Beloved Space’, written by Silvana Cardona and published by Pro.Motion Limited, is the result of a collaboration between the National Literacy Agency and Spiritual Development in Schools.

-The book consists of short stories of approximately 500 words each and its main purpose is that primary school children will have a collection of short spiritual-themed stories.
-Through this book and in an imaginative way as they read it, the children will be able to go to places in Malta and other countries, meet people and experience for themselves what the children go through in the stories.
+The book consists of stories of approximately 500 words each and its main purpose is for children aged between eight and twelve to have a collection of short, spiritual-themed stories.
+Through this book and the use of their imagination as they read it, children will be able to go to places in Malta and other countries, meet people and experience for themselves what the characters in the stories go through.

 Title of the Book

-The title of the book ‘Spazju għal Qalbi’ (Beloved Space) includes two meanings.
-It is a beloved book just like a beloved toy, and beloved so that in the space provided through the stories, my heart will be at rest and filled with God’s love.
+The title of the book ‘Spazju għal Qalbi – Beloved Space’ has two meanings: a beloved book just like a beloved toy, but also beloved in that the space provided through the stories allows the heart to be at rest and to be filled with God’s love.

 Stories in the book

-The book has a set of eleven original stories that children can relate to them as they read them.
-The stories are in Maltese and translated into English.
-These stories are related to the 10 most used prayer spaces as well as a story about meditation in a garden.
+The book has a set of eleven original stories that children can relate to as they read them.
+Each story is in Maltese, as well as in English.
+These stories are related to the 10 most used prayer spaces, as well as a story about meditation in a garden.

-Each story is built around different children/people who are doing something or attending somewhere for example during a football game, a cultural visit in our country, some experiences that the children have at school, during extracurricular activities and beyond.
-From there comes the Prayer Space that we want to convey in that particular story.
-In this way, we are showing that every place and environment, offers a space where God meets the person.
+Each story is built upon different children and adults who are participating in an activity or visiting somewhere, for example, during a football game, a cultural visit in our country, some experiences that the children have at school, during extracurricular activities and beyond.
+These inspire the Prayer Space that the particular story is intended to convey.
+In this way, the stories show that every place and environment offers a space where God meets the person.

 1. After Camping for a Week